openedx/edx-toggles/scripts/how_to/adding_new_ida_to_toggle_report.rst

 State Data from Database
 ------------------------
 Toggles states are stored in the database for each production environment.
-The database is queried using `gather_feature-toggle_state.py`_.
+IDA specification and code to query database is located in `gather_feature-toggle_state.py`_.

 .. _gather_feature-toggle_state.py: https://github.com/edx/edx-toggles/blob/master/scripts/gather_feature_toggle_state.py